 Chloe made a massive difference to the English skills in Unguja Ukuu during her time in Zanzibar.
 She has developed many fantastic ideas including working with the students to come up with the name and a logo for "Safari English Club", initiating"Fun Thursdays" and taking the whole group on a residential English Immersion camp in Makunduchi.
 Everyone appreciated her living in the village and there's no doubt she also helped club memberse develop self-confidence in expressing themselves and pursuing their life goals.

-Philip Barnes (alumni volunteer), Co-ordinator of the Digital Classroom Project (March to June 2016)
+Philip Barnes (alumni volunteer), Co-ordinator of the Digital Classroom Project (2016)

 Philip has developed a career in international software development, applying his skills in remote locations to improve systems with technology.
 He has a Master’s degree in software development and travels much, working with a laptop and extra monitor carried in his suitcase.
 His contribution in Zanzibar involved gaining access to the program core of the Kiokit system to load resources specific to Teaching English as a Foreign Language for the school students at Unjugu Ukuu.
 He also ran computer classes for the teachers at the school to improve their computer literacy.